jellydn/grout/README.md

 A significant amount of time has been spent building Grout.

-If you enjoy using Grount and feel inclined to pay it forward, go do something nice for someone! ❤️
+If you enjoy using Grout and feel inclined to pay it forward, go do something nice for someone! ❤️

 ✌🏻